Have an upcoming drug test and worried about the amount of weed in your saliva? Let us help…

 Your mouth contains three glands which can produce as much as several milliliters of saliva per minute.
-The amount of saliva you produce can be increased or decreased by various factors.
+The amount of saliva you produce can increase or decrease by various factors.
 These include hunger, emotions, and certain drugs and medications.

 It can take 1–3 minutes to collect enough saliva to perform an accurate test.
-It can sometimes be challenging to get an adequate sample since many people feel anxious before taking a drug test, which can cause a dry mouth in itself.
+It can sometimes be challenging to get an adequate sample since many people feel anxious before taking a drug test, which can cause dry mouth.

 Certain substances, including marijuana, can also cause dry mouth as a side effect.
 This makes it harder to collect enough saliva to get accurate results.
 If you need to take a saliva drug test and have a dry mouth, you may be asked to suck on a citrus candy first to help stimulate your saliva production.